 Yangtze River Dolphin Facts

-- On most lists, the remarkable Yangtze River Dolphin ranks now as the rarest known creature in the world, with the recent extinction of the Pinta Island Tortoise.
+- Firstly, on most lists, the remarkable Yangtze River Dolphin ranks now as the rarest known creature in the world, with the recent extinction of the Pinta Island Tortoise.

-In coloring, the lovely Yangtze River Dolphin generally displays a blue-grey, with the exception of the stomach.
-This most commonly presents an off-white color.
+Firstly, in coloring, the lovely Yangtze River Dolphin generally displays a blue-grey, with the exception of the stomach.
+This also most commonly presents an off-white color.

 While never successfully bred in captivity, experts estimate its average lifespan in the wild to be 24 years.

 - Kingdom: Animalia

 - Family: Lipotidae

 Historically, the Yangtze River Dolphin, also known as the Baiji, primarily inhabited the lower half of the Yangtze River, in Asia, hence one of its common names.

 However, its habitat range also included Dongting Lake, Poyang Lake, and the much smaller Qiantang River.

 Since sightings also occur rarely, experts know little of its preferred habitat, except that sightings usually occur far from shore.